-In essence there are only two possible return outcomes, No return or a return equal to the rise in the Index; capital would be returned in full.
-However, in the event of failure by Goldman Sachs International, this deposit would be eligible for protection under the FSCS (subject to compensation cap limits).
+In essence there are only two possible return outcomes, no return or a return equal to 48%; capital would be returned in full.
+However, in the event of failure by Barclays, this deposit would be eligible for protection under the FSCS (subject to compensation cap).